Mirrored Tesla (mTSLA) Achieves Market Cap of $25.46 Million

-Mirrored Tesla (CURRENCY:mTSLA) traded up 2.3% against the US dollar during the 24 hour period ending at 18:00 PM E.T. on July 30th.
-One Mirrored Tesla coin can currently be purchased for about $675.01 or 0.01679353 BTC on major exchanges.
-In the last seven days, Mirrored Tesla has traded up 1.7% against the US dollar.
-Mirrored Tesla has a market capitalization of $25.46 million and $197,117.00 worth of Mirrored Tesla was traded on exchanges in the last day.
+Mirrored Tesla (CURRENCY:mTSLA) traded up 2.3% against the dollar during the 24-hour period ending at 15:00 PM E.T. on July 31st.
+Mirrored Tesla has a market capitalization of $25.46 million and $197,117.00 worth of Mirrored Tesla was traded on exchanges in the last 24 hours.
+One Mirrored Tesla coin can now be bought for about $675.01 or 0.01679353 BTC on popular cryptocurrency exchanges.
+Over the last week, Mirrored Tesla has traded up 1.7% against the dollar.

 - XRP (XRP) traded up 7.4% against the dollar and now trades at $0.76 or 0.00001890 BTC.